Hey Mavis performs upbeat Americana music

 Hey Mavis performs on Saturday, May 13 at 7:30 pm at Greece Baptist Church.
 Tickets for this concert will be available at the door, but we encourage purchasing in advance through the website to speed up your entry into the concert.
 And purchasing in advance will save you money over the gate ticket prices!

 We have one more concert coming up on Saturday, June 3 with Ottawa musician Lynne Hanson, postponed from last November due to bad weather.
 She brings high-energy roots music that earned her the nickname “Canada’s Queen of Americana,” joined by Blair Michael Hogan on guitar.

 See details on all of our upcoming concerts on the Golden Link calendar.

 – Janice Hanson

-Janice Hanson is Concert Chair of the Golden Link Folk Singing Society, which was founded in 1971 to present, promote, and preserve folk music in the Rochester area.
+Janice Hanson is Concert Chair of the Golden Link Folk Singing Society.